Getting Back in the Saddle after a fall

 • Get yourself a physio recovery programme tailored specifically for you.
 Exercises, which you can do at home or at the gym, will help build strength and support your vision to get back in the saddle and/or improve.

 • Be prepared to take some steps back before you can really move forward after injury.
-Just like our horses, we don’t all mend at the same rate and at the speed we want, so have a focus and plan in place, but be prepared to adapt to accommodate long term health as oppose to a short fix which could have implications in the future.
+Just like our horses, we don’t all mend at the same rate and at the speed we want, so have a focus and plan in place, but be prepared to adapt to accommodate long term health as opposed to a short fix which could have implications in the future.